mrmagooey/redux-simple-models/readme.md

     import { actions, reducer, selectors } from 'redux-models';
     import { createStore } from 'redux';

-    // due to es6 there's a few ways we can define new reducers, pick whatever you like const modelNameString = 'my model';
-    const model2 = reducer('model2');

     const entityReducers = combineReducers({
-        [modelNameString]: reducer(modelNameString), // es6 computed property names
-        model2, // es6 shorthand
-        model3 : reducer('model3'), // normal object literal usage
-    })
+        myModel: reducer('myModel'), // a single model called 'myModel' });

     const topLevelReducer = combineReducers({
         entities: entityReducers,
-    })
+    });

-    const store = createStore(topLevelReducer)
+    const store = createStore(topLevelReducer);

-Note that each reducer expects to be mounted at the same name as it is passed.

 ### Creating instances

-Adding a model to the store:
+We can add models to the store using `actions.create` and telling it the name of the model each time:

-    const modelInstance = {hello: 'world', example: true };
+    const modelInstance = { hello: 'world', example: true };
-    const storeAction = actions.create('my model')(1, modelInstance);
+    const storeAction = actions.create('my model', true)(modelInstance);
     store.dispatch(storeAction);

+But, for convenience, we create a customised `create` function for our model:

+    const myModelCreate = actions.create('myModel', true);

+Then we simply pass model data directly to this customised function (technically a closure):

+    store.dispatch(myModelCreate({some: 'test', data: 'here'}));
+    store.dispatch(myModelCreate({some: 'more test', data: 'here'}));

+The `true` argument in `actions.create` is for the autoPk option which provides us with automatically incrementing integer primary keys, resulting in the store data structure looking like:

+    >> store.getState()
+    {
+       "entities": {
+           "myModel": {
+               1: { hello: 'world', example: true },
+               2: {some: 'test', data: 'here'},
+               3: {some: 'more test', data: 'here'},
+           }
+       }
+    }

+#### Without autoPk

+Sometimes it is easier to use non-integer keys, particularly when the model has an attribute that you would naturally refer to it by (e.g. a 'name' attribute).
+To use manual pks, omit the `true` argument to actions.create, and remember to add in your custom model id.

+    const manualModelCreate = actions.create('my model'); // note the missing true argument store.dispatch(manualModelCreate({ a: 1, example: false },
+                                     'my custom model id')) // manual model id here

-We've given our new modelInstance the unique id `1`, and stored it in the store.
+We've given our new instance the unique id `my custom model id`, and stored it in the store.
 If we add additional instances we will need to give these unique id's as well, unless we want to overwrite previous models.

+    store.dispatch(manualModelCreate({ a: 1, example: false }, 'custom1'))
+    store.dispatch(manualModelCreate({ b: 2, c: true }, 'custom2'))

+After these updates, the store looks like:

+    >> store.getState()
+    {
+       "entities": {
+           "myModel": {
+               1: { hello: 'world', example: true },
+               2: {some: 'test', data: 'here'},
+               3: {some: 'more test', data: 'here'},
-    store.dispatch(actions.create('my model')(2, { a: 1, example: false }))
+               "my custom model id": { a: 1, example: false }, "custom1": { a: 1, example: false },
-    store.dispatch(actions.create('my model')(3, { b: 2, c: true }))
+               "custom2": { b: 2, c: true },
+           }
+       }
+    }

+### Bulk creating instances

-We can also bulk create instances using the `bulkUpdate()` action.
+We can bulk create instances using the `bulkUpdate()` action.
 This will directly set the contents of the models store, overwriting existing models with the same id.

-    store.dispatch(actions.bulkUpdate('my model')(
+    let bulkUpdateMyModel = actions.bulkUpdate('myModel');
+    store.dispatch(bulkUpdateMyModel(
         {
             2: {new: 'model data', overrides: 'old data', for: 'model id 2' },
             4: {'this': 'is a new model'},
         }
-    ))
+    ));

-If there are multiple models that we want to bulk create for (e.g. rehydrating the application state), we can use `allModelBulkUpdate()` achieve this.
+If there are multiple models that we want to bulk create for (i.e. when rehydrating the application state), we can use `allModelBulkUpdate()` achieve this.
 Because this function updates all models, it does not need to be specialised for a particular model.

-    const model2Updates = {1: {a:1}, 2: {b:1}};
-    const model3Updates = {1: {c:1}, 2: {d:1}, 'non integer id': {blah: 'blah'}};
-    store.dispatch(actions.allModelBulkUpdate({
-        model2: model2Updates,
-        model3: model3Updates,
-    }));

-The final state after all of this looks like:

 ### Updating instances

 Updating instances has a similar interface.
-It takes the instances unique id and an object containing the instance properties you want to overwrite.
+It takes the instance's unique id and an object containing the instance properties you want to add or overwrite.

-    store.dispatch(actions.update('my model')(1, {newProperty: 'hello'}))
+    let updateMyModel = actions.update('myModel');
+    store.dispatch(updateMyModel(1, {
+        newProperty: 'asdf',
+        hello: 'new data',
+    }));

+The model instance `1` will now be:

+    {
+        example: true,
+        hello: 'new data',
+        newProperty: 'asdf',
+    }

 If you have some real fancy models that need to do more than just update a property, you can provide a `customReducer` function as the last argument.
-This function takes the single entity, and returns the updated entity.
+This `customReducer` function takes the single entity, and returns the updated entity.

-    store.dispatch(actions.update('my model')(1, undefined, (entity)=> ({...entity, a: 3}) ))
+    store.dispatch(updateMyModel(1, undefined, (entity) => ({
+        a: 3,
+    })));

+The model instance with pk `1` will now only contain what the `customReducer` returned:

+    {
+        a: 3,
+    }

 ### Retrieving instances

 Retrieving data from the store is done via the selectors interface.
 The selectors interface takes the store state, and a `where` object, specifying the attributes that the model objects need to contain in order to be returned.
 To return all instances, just omit a `where` object from the second argument.

+    // create our customised selector
+    const myModelGet = selectors.get('myModel');

     // get everything
-    selectors.get('my model')(store.getState())
-    > [{hello:'world', example:true}, {a:1,example:false}, {b:2, c: true}]
+    myModelGet(state)

-    // only get items where example is true selectors.get('my model')(store.getState(), {example: true})
+    // only get items that satisfy 'where' conditions myModelGet(state, { data: 'here' })
-    > [{hello:'world', example:true}]

-If we want data from another model, we just specify that model name first.

-    selectors.get('model2')(store.getState())
-    > [] // we haven't added any instances of this model type
+    > [{some: 'more test', data: 'here', id: 3}]

 If we only want a single model instance the `getOne` interface is provided.

+    const myModelGetOne = selectors.getOne('myModel');

-    selectors.getOne('my model')(store.getState(), { id:1 })
+    myModelGetOne(state, { id:1 })
-    > {}
+    > { a: 3 }

 If more than one instance is found, it will warn you in the console and return the first instance.
 If nothing is found it will warn you and return `undefined`.

 ## Suggested Real World Usage
 ### Project setup